LisaErl/easyText/README.md

 Extract the downloaded ZIP file into the FreeCAD User Mod directory as "easyText".
 After the next start of FreeCAD, "easyText" should appear in the list of workbenches.

 ## Documentation
-The easyText workbench documentation can be found on the [Github wiki](https://github.com/LisaErl/easyText/wiki).
+The easyText workbench documentation for User can be found on the [Github wiki](https://github.com/LisaErl/easyText/wiki).

 ## License
 GNU Lesser General Public License v3.0